Why Teach in Australia?

-Today, Australia remains a fantastic option in our ever changing world.
+Today, teaching in Australia remains one of the best options for qualified educators.
 It’s a country of wild coastlines and red deserts, rainforests and reefs, beach cities and outback towns – life happens outdoors.
 Even in the cities, things feel open – morning swims, evening walks, coffee under the sun.
 People are friendly, the air feels lighter, and the pace of life just feels right.

 Then there’s the art, food, music, and sport – plenty to dive into.
-But what really sticks with people is the everyday magic and wonderful locals – sunset dinner on the balcony with friends, bright winter walks under blue skies on the beach, and the feeling that your time is actually your own.
+But what really stays with people is the everyday magic and wonderful locals – sunset dinners on the balcony with friends, bright winter walks under blue skies, and the feeling that your time is truly your own.

-Teaching is your way in.
-With brilliant salaries and a real demand for qualified teachers, it’s not just a job – it’s a lifestyle shift, a chance to do work that matters in a place that offers more.
+Teaching in Australia is your way in, for British teachers and those from further afield.
+With strong salaries and a real demand for teachers, it’s not just a job – it’s a lifestyle shift, a chance to do meaningful work in a place that offers more.
+To apply, you’ll need Teaching Degree with a Qualified Teacher Status (QTS) or an equivalent teaching qualification.
 If you’ve ever wondered what it’s like to really live abroad – this is it.

 Are you down for Down Under?